 - In the left navigation sidebar, click Metrics.

 - Choose the calculated metric you want to edit from the Metric List page.

-- Click the 3-dot menu beside the metric’s name and click Edit.
+- Click the 3-dot menu in the upper-right corner of the window and click Edit.

 The Edit <name of metric> page opens.